tinyjin/lottie-thorvg/README.md

 # ThorVG for Flutter

-This package provides [ThorVG](https://github.com/thorvg/thorvg) runtime, including efficient Lottie animation support based on a native API.
+This package provides [ThorVG](https://github.com/thorvg/thorvg) runtime for Flutter, including efficient Lottie animation support based on a native API.

 > Currently, we only support Animation(Lottie) feature in this package.